amitt001/pygmy/README.md

 4. `cd src`
 5. `python run.py` (It runs Flask and Django servers using gunicorn)
 6. Visit `127.0.0.1:8000` to use the app
+7. Logs can be viewed at `pygmy/data/pygmy.log`

 Note:

 1. The project has two config files:
     - pygmy.cfg: `pygmy/config/pygmy.cfg` rest API and pygmy core settings file
     - settings.py: `pygmyui/pygmyui/settings.py` Django settings file
+2.Both the files have aparallel <name>_test.<ext> config files to configure it for tests.
 2. SQLite is default db, if you are using PostgreSQL or MySQL with this project, make sure they are installed into the system.
 3. To modify config settings vim `pygmy/config/pygmy.cfg`
 4. You can run pygmy shell present in src directory to run the program on terminal. `python shell`